dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 You can also make sure that the time and date on the user's device are set correctly:

 1. Restart the device.
-2. Make sure that the time and date are set close to GMT standards (+ or - 12 hours) relative to the end user's time zone.
+2. Make sure that the time and date are set close to GMT standards (+ or - 12 hours) for the end user's time zone.
 3. Uninstall and reinstall the Intune company portal (if applicable).

 Your managed device users can collect enrollment and diagnostic logs for you to review.
 User instructions for collecting logs are provided in: